 Brendan Lee, M.D., Ph.D.

 Baylor College of Medicine, Houston

-Brittle bone disorders (BBDs), also known as osteogenesis imperfecta, include 13 inherited conditions involving fragile bones that break easily.
-BBDs can cause deformity, chronic pain and death.
-This project’s goal is to form a BBD Rare Disease Clinical Research Consortium, composed of eight medical research sites, to better understand and treat BBDs.
-The consortium aims to explore the genetics of BBDs, observe the natural history of bone fractures in several types of BBDs, test new treatments, develop new techniques for studying BBD causes and evaluating severity, and optimize a symptom-reporting tool for adults with BBDs.
-The Osteogenesis Imperfecta Foundation will coordinate junior scientist research training.
+Brittle bone disorders (BBDs), also known as osteogenesis imperfecta, include 13 inherited conditions involving bones that break easily.
+BBDs can cause deformity, chronic pain and lead to premature death.
+This project’s goal is to form a BBD Rare Disease Clinical Research Consortium composed of 10 medical research sites to better understand and treat BBDs.
+The consortium aims to explore the genetics of BBDs, observe the natural history of bone fractures in several types of BBDs, test new treatments focused on the skeletal and dental complications, develop new techniques for studying BBD causes and evaluating severity, and optimize a symptom-reporting tool for adults with BBDs.
+The Osteogenesis Imperfecta Foundation will coordinate junior scientist research training within the consortium.

 Clinical Research in Amyotrophic Lateral Sclerosis and Related Disorders for Therapeutic Development